PaoloMazzon/JamEngine/README.md

 In order of importance,

  1. Rework the tilemaps or make an additional version
- 2. Convert to OpenGL instead of SDL2 renderer (and simple support for GLSL shaders)
  3. Use .json files instead of .ini files to load assets (as a way to ditch the prefix system)
  4. Make an IDE for JamEngine, most likely utilizing TCC and written using Kivy